-To access the module to request services, the Crypto Officer role is explicitly selected using the role selection bit $(prot_acc_n=0b)$.
-For each individual token received with the Crypto Officer role selected, the MFP Cryptographic Module(A) compares the 32-bit ID field provided in the input token with a predefined 32-bit value stored inside the OTP of the MFP Cryptographic Module(A) (this identity value is pre-defined by vendor and loaded to OTP during the module initialization).
+To access the module to request services, the Crypto Officer role is explicitly selected using the role selection bit (prot_acc_n=0b).
+For each individual token received with the Crypto Officer role selected, the MS1201 Security Sub- system compares the 32-bit ID field provided in the input token with a predefined 32-bit value stored inside the OTP of the MS1201 Security Sub-system (this identity value is pre-defined by vendor and loaded to OTP during the module initialization).
 If the comparison succeeds, then the input token is processed.
 Otherwise, the service request is rejected indicating the error in the output token.

 Likewise, the User role is explicitly selected using the role selection bit (prot_acc_n=1b).
-For each individual token received with the user role selected, the MFP Cryptographic Module(A) compares the 32-bit ID field provided in the input token with the stored user IDs (up to four) inside the MFP Cryptographic Module(A).
+For each individual token received with the user role selected, the MS1201 Security Sub-system compares the 32-bit ID field provided in the input token with the stored user IDs (up to four) inside the MS1201 Security Sub-system.
 If the identity matches one of the stored user IDs, access is granted and the input token is processed.
 Otherwise, the request is rejected indicating the error in the output token.
 User role identities are created by the Crypto Officer role and reside in volatile memory.

-If the authentication fails, the MFP Cryptographic Module(A) waits at least 15ms (minimum value set for the highest chip frequency) before it returns the output token rejecting the service request.
+If the authentication fails, the MS1201 Security Sub-system waits at least 15ms (minimum value set for the highest chip frequency) before it returns the output token rejecting the service request.

-For the User role, the Define Users token allows the Crypto Officer to create or modify up to four identities, whose values are stored internally in MFP Cryptographic Module(A)'s internal memory.
-These identities do not survive a power-cycle; the Crypto Officer must define the users again anytime the MFP Cryptographic Module(A) is reset or powered-up and invoke the "Self-Test" token to initialize user authentication.
+For the User role, the Define Users token allows the Crypto Officer to create or modify up to four identities, whose values are stored internally in MS1201 Security Sub-system's internal memory.
+These identities do not survive a power-cycle; the Crypto Officer must define the users again anytime the MS1201 Security Sub-system is reset or powered-up and invoke "Self-Test" token to initialize user authentication.